Updated Jan. 15, 2020

 Wine: TH Estate Wines, focusing on Rhône styles in Paso Robles

 First season: 2002

-Extra point: Terry and Jennifer Hoage purchased a vineyard in 2002 in what is now the Willow Creek AVA of Paso Robles and planted most of the vines themselves; it now encompasses 26 acres of Syrah, Grenache, Mourvèdre and a few white Rhône varieties.
+Extra point: Terry and Jennifer Hoage purchased a vineyard in 2002 in what is now the Willow Creek AVA of Paso Robles and planted more vines themselves; it now encompasses 26 acres of Syrah, Grenache, Mourvèdre and a few white Rhône varieties.
 Justin Smith of Saxum was an early mentor, though Jennifer is the primary winemaker now.
+“Wine is a very forgiving medium,” Hoage told Unfiltered—at least compared with scrambling in front of tens of thousands of fired-up fans.
+“If you screw up coverage, people know.
+But if you did something in a wine that was slightly different, people don’t necessarily know, or they might like it."
 The Hoages joined other area winemakers in founding Must!
 Charities to fund community education, health and economic initiatives, and in 2016, they added a Pinot Noir–focused label, Decroux.

 Lamar and Norma Hunt, founder of the American Football League and the Kansas City Chiefs

 Partner winemaker: Philippe Melka